 - Fear of contamination by people or the environment

 - Fear of perpetrating aggression or being harmed (self or loved ones)

 - Extreme concern with order, symmetry, or precision

 - Fear of losing or discarding something important

 Compulsions are repetitive behaviors or mental acts that a person feels driven to perform in response to an obsession.
-The behaviors typically prevent or reduce a person's distress related to an obsession.
-Compulsions may be excessive responses that are directly relate to an obsession (such as excessive hand washing due to the fear of contamination) or actions that are completely unrelated to the obsession.
+The behaviors typically prevent or reduce a person's distress related to an obsession temporarily, and they are thenmore likely to do the same in the future.
+Compulsions may be excessive responses that are directly related to an obsession (such as excessive hand washing due to the fear of contamination) or actions that are completely unrelated to the obsession.
 In the most severe cases, a constant repetition of rituals may fill the day, making a normal routine impossible.

 - Excessive or ritualized hand washing, showering, brushing teeth, or toileting